-Geneva introduces a minimum wage of $25 an hour, more than $4,000 a month
+Geneva adopts what's believed to be the highest minimum wage in the world, at $25 an hour

 "It definitely helped push the vote towards almost 60%," he added.

-Grampp believes more cantons will enact minimum wage legislation in the future.
-But Poggia doesn't believe the pandemic had a significant impact on the vote.
+Grampp believes more cantons will enact minimum wage legislation.
+But Poggia said he doesn't believe the pandemic had a significant impact on the vote.

 "Compared to other countries, given the strong social security coverage in Switzerland, the economic effects of Covid are currently being contained, even though job losses are already occurring in the sectors that have been directly affected, such as tourism, hotels and restaurants," he said.

-Note: Correction: This story has been updated to reflect Hernandez's affiliation with Colis du Coeur, and to clarify the role of Colis du Coeur and other charitable organizations involved in food distributions in Geneva.